2015 Year-End Estate Planning Advisory

 Extend Liens on Estate Tax Deferrals

-It is impossible to say which, if any, of these proposals may ever be enacted, but it is important to keep in mind those areas targeted by the administration and consider whether planning prior to possible enactment would avoid any new legislation.
+It is impossible to say which, if any, of these proposals, other than the consistency of basis valuation, may ever be enacted, but it is important to keep in mind those areas targeted by the administration and consider whether planning prior to possible enactment would avoid any new legislation.

 Review and Revise Your Estate Plan to Ensure It Remains Appropriate